maykinmedia/django-regex-redirects/README.md

 )
 ```

-Add the middleware to your MIDDLEWARE_CLASSES:
+Add the middleware to your MIDDLEWARE:

 ```
-MIDDLEWARE_CLASSES = [
+MIDDLEWARE = [
   'regex_redirects.middleware.RedirectFallbackMiddleware'
   ...
 ]